CARLOS SALUM | Duration: 43 minutes

 Carlos discusses his life as a student in Argentina during the 'disappearances' and how it impacted his life and career.

-He talks about his work with Jim Loehr, a legendary sports psychologist, and their work with tennis star Gabriela Sabatini and the athletes who followed.
+He reflects on work with Jim Loehr, a legendary sports psychologist, and their work with tennis star Gabriela Sabatini and other athletes who followed.

 plus Mark's Personal Word Essay: Two Cathedrals and the Enlightenment